Javaabu/menu-builder/README.md

 $item->hasActiveChild($user) // checks if the item has any visible child that is currently active
 $item->hasIcon() // checks if the item has an icon defined
 $item->getIcon($icon_prefix) // returns the item's icon with the prefix prepended
+$item->hasCssClass() // checks if the items has a custom css class set
+$item->getCssClass() // returns the custom css class, if any set for the item
 $item->getAggregatedCount($user) // get the count of the item + the count of all visible child items, will return 0 if the current user can't see the count
 $item->getVisibleCount($user) // get the count of the item, will return 0 if the current user can't see the count
 $item->getVisibleChildren($user) // returns an array of all visible child items
 ```

 If you want to customize the default views, you can publish the package views and customize them.
 To publish the view files to `resources/views/vendor/menu-builder`, run: